The environment in our jobs is tough, the music industry is on a Titanic-course.

 All the more, the most critical skill in our jobs is dealing with clients and their feedback.
 When you have paying clients, you obviously want to keep them.

-In addition to all the nerdy audio chapters, this is a major part of my new book (available NOW, with a 30% introduction discount), and I’ll guide you through the most dangerous pitfalls.
+In addition to all the nerdy audio chapters, this is a major part of my new book (available NOW), and I’ll guide you through the most dangerous pitfalls.

 If you’re planning a career in music production, or audio engineering, the following is probably more important than your audio skills.